Old-Guard-Games/oath-of-iron/_posts/2020-11-23-ida-and-the-deer.md

     %}

 So Ida has made a dangerous discovery which has arrested her search for supplies.
+This discovery will be one that will force her to choose between doing her duty to her village (momentum), and keeping her supplies at a comfortable level.
 Let's consult the Action and Theme oracles and have a think about what they say.

 {% include oracle.html